jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 A: Ripley #8 Level 1.
 A character will always become the level one version of what it is.
 ^(Source: FB Post - Chad Daniel)

+---
+Q: Does **Hex** prevent a **Hypnotized** character from turning back into Level 2 at the start of my next turn?

+A: No, Hypnotize creates a modifier with an expiration that temporarily makes a character its Level 1 version.
+When that modifier expires it becomes its Level 2 version again, and this is not considered Leveling up.

 # [Beast](http://vs.tcgbrowser.com/images/cards/big/DFX-010.jpg)
 *Set: The New Defenders*